Kingsford-Group/biblint/README.md

 - Plain integer values are unquoted

 - If a month field is {Jan} or {January}, it will be converted to the predefined symbol "jan"

 - If the value of a field uniquely matches the definition of a symbol, it will be replaced by the symbol

-- Consequtive, unbraced whitespace will be replaced by " "
+- Consecutive, unbraced whitespace will be replaced by a single space character

+- Missing commas after "tag=value" pairs are added

 ## biblint check

 The `check` command looks for problems that can't be fixed by `clean`.
 Specifically, it will report the following problems:

-- Use of a lone, whitespace-surrounded - instead of ---
+- A lone, white-space-surrounded - instead of ---

 - "et al" in an author list